-The Enforcement Director initiates probable cause proceedings by serving a Probable Cause Report on each respondent and on the Executive Director.
+The Director of Enforcement initiates the administrative hearing process by serving a Probable Cause Report on each respondent and on the Executive Director.
 Each respondent may respond in writing, after which the Enforcement Division may file additional evidence or argument to rebut any such response.
 The Executive Director may conduct a probable cause conference on her own initiative or at the request of any party.
 The respondent has the right to be present and represented by counsel at the probable cause conference and may introduce evidence or call witnesses.
 The probable cause conference is closed to the public, unless the respondent requests that it be public.

 The Executive Director then issues a recommended probable cause determination based on the parties’ filings and arguments presented at the probable cause conference, if one was held.
-The Executive Director will recommend a finding of probable cause to believe a violation occurred “if the evidence is sufficient to lead a person of ordinary caution and prudence to believe or entertain a strong suspicion that a respondent committed or caused a violation.”
+The Executive Director will recommend a finding of probable cause “if the evidence is sufficient to lead a person of ordinary caution and prudence to believe or entertain a strong suspicion that a respondent committed or caused a violation.”
 Enforcement Regulation Sec.
 7(D)(1).
 If the Ethics Commission ratifies the Executive Director’s finding that probable cause exists, the Commission must publish the Finding of Probable Cause on its website as a public document.

 Details concerning probable cause proceedings and hearings on the merits are set forth in the Ethics Commission’s Enforcement Regulations.